-The Attendant Services Program (ASP) is designed for disabled, Vermont residents that require assistance to manage their activities of daily living.
+The Attendant Services Program (ASP) is designed for disabled Vermont residents who require assistance to manage their activities of daily living.
 Policymakers designed it to help persons remain living in their homes and avoid institutional (nursing home) placement.
 The participant is responsible for hiring, training, and managing their own care providers and receives financial assistance in order to pay for that care.
-This type of program is also referred to as consumer-direction or Cash and Counseling
+This type of program is also referred to as “consumer-directed.”

 Friends, neighbors, and family members can be hired to provide attendant care services.
-This means the adult children of aging parents that require assistance can be paid to be caregivers.
-However, spouses, civil union partners, and legal guardians are excluded from being paid in this program.
-Caregivers are paid a Medicaid-approved hourly rate which is estimated at somewhere between $14.75 and $18.75.
+This means the adult children of aging parents who require assistance can be paid to be caregivers.
+Spouses, civil union partners, and legal guardians are excluded from being paid in this program.
+Caregivers are paid a Medicaid-approved hourly rate, which is estimated at approximately $15 in 2023.

-Persons over the income limit need not be discouraged as Vermont has a medically needy pathway to eligibility.
+Persons over the income limit need not be discouraged, as Vermont has a medically needy pathway to eligibility.
 This is often referred to as a Spend Down Program or Cost of Share program.
 In an overly simplified explanation, persons who have high medical bills in relation to their income are able to deduct their medical expenses, including Medicare premiums, from their monthly income.
-Once one has spent their income down to the medically needy income limit, he/she will be eligible for Medicaid for the remainder of the “spend down” period.
+Once one has spent their income down to the medically needy income limit, he or she will be eligible for Medicaid for the remainder of the “spend down” period.

 There are many exceptions to the income and asset limits.
-Working with a professional Medicaid Planner can help individuals structure their income and assets using trusts to ensure their eligibility for the Attendant Services Program.
-More information.
+Working with a professional Medicaid Planner can help individuals restructure their income and assets using trusts to ensure their eligibility for the Attendant Services Program.
+More information can be found here.

 The Attendant Services Program provides self-directed, personal assistance with the activities and instrumental activities of daily living.
 All of the following activities are possible, though not everyone will be approved to receive assistance with each of them.

 One can learn more about the program from the Vermont Department of Disabilities, Aging & Independent Living webpage.
-Alternatively, one can call the Adult Services Division at 802-241-0294 for more information.
+Alternatively, one can call the Adult Services Division at 802-241-0298 for more information.
 The program’s regulations are available here, but be forewarned, these are not written for a consumer audience.
-One can also download an application.